mmlynarik/pokedex/README.md

 - Faster asynchronous PokeAPI data fetch using async django command and `httpx` library
 - Extended representation of PokeAPI resources in local database (new fields, relations, ...)

+## Notable design choices
+- EvolutionChain model was designed in a simple way, at the level of PokemonSpecies, not Pokemon itself and assuming maximum two stages of evolution (according to the info found on the Internet).
+  In order to effectively store array data in evolution stages, JSONField was used.

 ## How to set up project for development